 Vitamin A is important anti-oxidant that helps with vision, maintaining a healthy immune system and organ health.
 The body can convert beta carotene to vitamin A quite easily and efficiently which is why Swisse, Nature’s Own and Microgenics just include a dose of beta carotene.
 The other brands provide a mix of both A and a smaller amount of beta carotene.
 All are comfortably below the 90mcg RDI for vitamin A. Readers with a high alcohol intake should be cautious as heavy alcohol consumption drastically changes how the body processes vitamin A.

-The antioxidant vitamin E ranges from 83mg with Thompson down to zero with Swisse.
+The antioxidant vitamin E ranges from 83mg with Thompson down to zero with Aldi.
 Nature’s Own, Microgenics and Centrum both have around 40mg while Blackmores and Cenovis have 20mg and 30mg respectively.

 Swisse, Thompsons and Nature’s Own are the only brands to include choline, which is helpful for memory and muscle control, but with all of them including less than 30mg against an RDI of 550mg, this is not really a major selling point.

-Swisse also includes a token 1mg of CoQ10 which sounds helpful until you note that the dosage recommendation is at least 100 times that amount.
+Swisse also includes a token 1mg of CoQ10 which sounds helpful until you note that the dosage used in scientific studies is at least 100 times that amount.
 If you eat 100g of chicken thigh, beef, mackerel or peanut, you’ll get more than 2mg of CoQ10.
-Swisse has 200mcg of Lutein which studies have shown can benefit eye health, but again only in doses fifty times larger than included here.
+Swisse also has 200mcg of Lutein which studies have shown can benefit eye health, but again only in doses fifty times larger than included here.

-While vitamins get most of the airtime, the minerals are actually just as important, if not more so.
+While vitamins get most of the airtime, the minerals are actually just as important, if not more so – and this is where the differences between brands really begin to show.
 Let’s look at what our six brands include.

 Boron has a broad range of effects including assisting the uptake of vitamin D and magnesium, prevention of osteoarthritis, bone health, testosterone production and wound healing.
-The studies that have shown these benefits have generally tested with supplementation in the 3mg to 6mg range, substantially higher than the 1mg included in Cenovis’ Mens Multi.
-That said, Cenovis is the only brand to include this important but often overlooked trace mineral.
+The studies that have shown these benefits have generally tested with supplementation in the 3mg to 6mg range, substantially higher than the 1mg included in Cenovis’ Mens Multi or the 60 micrograms in Aldi – about the same as you’ll get in a cup of coffee.

 Calcium is one of the most common mineral deficiencies for Australians and is dubbed a silent killer because it’s hard to tell until…snap!…. your bones break and you’re diagnosed with osteoporosis.
+Usually after the point of no return.
 With an RDI of more than 1000mg really only the Centrum product with 313mg is going to have much impact in the range we reviewed.
-The next best was Cenovis with 170mg while all of the others have below 60mg and as low as 10mg for Thompsons.
+The next best was Cenovis with 170mg and Aldi at 165mg, while all of the others have below 60mg and as low as 10mg for Thompsons.
 Basically if your doctor has recommended a calcium supplement on top of your intake of leafy greens and dairy then you’ll want to go with Centrum or a dedicated Calcium supplement.

 Chromium deficiency is relatively rare and all brands, except Blackmores, include it in their men’s multi mix.
-Centrum packs in the most at 35mcg (the RDI for men is 35mcg) with Cenovis at 25mcg.
-The others are below 10mcg.
+Caruso’s and Aldi pack in the most at 50mcg (the RDI for men is 35mcg).

 Copper plays an important role in energy production and the brain and the Australian RDI is 1.7mg per day for men.
-Cenovis and Centrum and provide more than half the daily recommendation, Thompsons about a third, while Swisse and Nature’s Own have just 28mcg, or 1/60th of the RDI.
+Aldi provides more than double this amount, Cenovis and Centrum and provide more than half the daily recommendation, Thompsons about a third, while Swisse and Nature’s Own have just 28mcg, or 1/60th of the RDI.
 Crab, oysters, liver or brazil nuts for vegetarians are a good alternative source if your doctor suggests you may be deficient in copper.

 Iron deficiency is less common in men than in women, nevertheless it’s important to have enough iron to ensure you can produce enough healthy red blood cells.
 Carnivores will generally find their iron intake sufficient through meat which is more bio-available and easily absorbed.
 Vegetarians should ensure that they take sufficient vitamin C to assist with iron absorption.
 For men the Australian RDI of iron is 8mg a day.
 Nature’s Own, Cenovis and Centrum all contribute 60% or more of this amount.
 Swisse delivers about 40% while Thompsons and Blackmores do not have any iron included at all.

 Magnesium plays an incredibly important role in the human body.
 Green vegetables, beans, nuts, legumes and seafood are all good sources, but magnesium absorption can be affected by too much fibre as well as too much zinc.
-Given most diets readily provide access to sufficient magnesium it is perhaps unsuprising that none of the multivitamins covered include more than 20% of the 420mg RDI for Australian men.
-Centrum and Nature’s Own have the most at around 80mg, Microgenics, Swisse and Cenovis all have around 50mg, with Thompsons the least at just 10mg.
+Given most diets readily provide access to sufficient magnesium it is perhaps unsurprising that none of the multivitamins covered include more than 20% of the 420mg RDI for Australian men.
+Swisse has the highest concentration at 105mg, followed by Centrum and Nature’s Own at around 80mg.
+Microgenics and Cenovis all have around 50mg, with Thompsons the least at just 10mg.
 Given the importance of magnesium this particular mineral should be front and centre.

 Manganese is important for bone building as well as being an important anti-oxidant.
-With a 6mg dose, Centrum is the only brand that exceeds the Australian RDI of 5mg.
+Aldi and Centrum are the only brands that exceeds the Australian RDI of 5mg.
 The other brands vary between 2mg for Blackmores and Nature’s Own down to 1mg for Swisse, Microgenics and Cenovis.
 Thomsons has 0.7mg.

 Zinc is another essential mineral for the immune system, thyroid function, as well as helping the body to fight off bacteria and viruses.
 Most people will get enough zinc through their normal diets, with the RDI at 12mg per day.
-Blackmores, Microgenics, Nature’s Own, Cenovis and Thompsons all deliver 15mg, Centrum has 11mg and Swisse has 6mg.
+All of the brands have solid amounts of zinc in them.
 Given zinc is readily available in a healthy diet (a single steak will cover your full daily RDI) any variance between the brands probably does not need to be a factor in your decision about which one to purchase.

 Swisse and Nature’s Own have the longest lists of botanical extracts including Astralagus, Bilberry, Citrus Bioflavonoids, Damiana, Gingko, Globe Artichoke, Gotu Kola, Grape Seed, Green Tea, Ginseng, Lycopene, Oats, Saw Palmetto and Tribulus.
 Be mindful that dosages are often quite low, for example both brands have 120mcg of lycopene while a cup of raw tomatoes has 38 times that amount.